Ductwork Sizing – HVAC

 Another important unit to know is the friction loss rate of your ducts.
 This helps your contractor determine the static pressure for your unit throughout the length of your ducts—another measurement that affects the overall air flow from your system.

 Friction loss rate depends on many different measurements, like the length of each duct; the amount of coils, filters, grills, registers, and dampers in your system; and the amount of turns in the ductwork.
 Your contractor will use a calculator to combine these measurements and features into your system’s static pressure measurement.
 Then they multiply it by 100 and divide by the total length of your system’s ductwork.

 However, this is obviously a very complicated measurement—and becomes all the more complicated depending upon the size and shape of your ducts.
 For this reason, it’s usually best to leave friction loss rate calculations up to a professional contractor.
 But you can find a general number using an online friction loss calculator.

 Using an HVAC Duct Sizing Calculator

 Your overall ducting size comes from combining the size, CFM, and friction loss of your home—meaning it ends up being a pretty complicated calculation.
 Because of this, professionals and amateurs alike typically don’t calculate the final HVAC ducting size by themselves.
 Instead, they use software or programmed calculators that can make these final deductions for them.

 Because an HVAC professional has access to more sophisticated tools, it’s a safe bet that their calculations will be a little bit more precise than a home handyman’s.

-Still, you should alwys at least consult with a knowledgeable professional when you’re designing an HVAC duct system.
+Still, you should always at least consult with a knowledgeable professional when you’re designing an HVAC duct system.
 The size of your ductwork can massively alter the comfort of your home—and the amount you spend every month to keep your house heated or cooled.
 And HVAC units represent the largest portion of your home’s energy use, so getting those numbers right is imperative—if you like saving money, that is!